The Mechanics’ Institute Review (MIR) is a forum for the most exciting new writing in short fiction, poetry and creative

 Sue Tyley: Lead Editor, print anthology.
 Fran Lock: Guest Poetry Editor.

-Our team of volunteers includes Peter Coles, Simon Coltman, Roxanne Forbes, Lyndsey Garrett, Louise Hare, Alison Hitchcock, Elinor Johns, James Kennedy, Indu Khurana, Stella Klein, Louise Kramskoy, Valeria Melchioretto, Lauren Miller, Aisha Phoenix, Usha Rowan, Silvia Rucchin, Annalivia Ryan, Elaine Mary Stabler, Zina Telford, Katherine Vik, Laura Volpi, and Kate Whiteside.
+Our team of volunteers includes Peter Coles, Simon Coltman, Lyndsey Garrett, Louise Hare, Sian Hughes, Alison Hitchcock, Jupiter Jones, Elinor Johns, James Kennedy, Indu Khurana, Stella Klein, Louise Kramskoy, Valeria Melchioretto, Lauren Miller, Aisha Phoenix, Usha Rowan, Silvia Rucchin, Annalivia Ryan, Elaine Mary Stabler, Zina Telford, Katherine Vik, Laura Volpi, and Kate Whiteside.